syncfusion-content/javascript-docs/js/api/ejRibbon.md

 ### allowResizing `boolean`
 {:#members:allowresizing}

-Enables the ribbon resize feature.
+Enables the ribbon resize feature.allowResizing is a deprecated property of isResponsive.

 #### Default Value